 The mission of the Landmarks Preservation Advisory Board (LPAB) is to protect the landmark structures which constitute Oakland's architectural heritage.
-On May 8th at 6pm, the LPAB will hold a hearing to receive public comments on proposed development at the Claremont Hotel.

 The LPAB has a responsibility to issue recommendations to the Oakland Planning Committee regarding whether proposed developments are consistent with its mission to preserve and protect Oakland's architectural treasures.

 In passing Ordinance 12438 (2002), the Oakland City Council recognized the historic significance of the Claremont Hotel, declaring the hotel building an Oakland Landmark.
 At the time, the City Planning Commission specifically recommended "rezoning the the hotel building to a designated landmark...with design review applications for expansions...being referred to the LPAB for advisory input...to protect sight lines toward the hotel building and to provide a sense of openness around the hotel."

 Among the reasons the LPAB should advise against the Claremont’s proposed condoplex:

 - The plans call for building a 43-unit residential tower within 50 yards of the south entrance of the hotel.